evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-02/readme.md

 For even better experience, you should install the [Cascadia code fonts](https://github.com/microsoft/cascadia-code#installation).

-## Task #2 - configure your PowerShell prompt with posh-git v2
+## Task #2 - configure your PowerShell prompt with oh-my-posh v2

 Install Posh-Git and Oh-My-Posh